-Where directed, the Individual Behaviour Plan and/or Pastoral Support Plan will be reviewed and updated.
+Where directed, the Wellbeing Plan will be reviewed and updated.

 Schools have a legal duty to make reasonable adjustments for disabled children and children with Special Educational Needs (SEND).
 The school SENCO will ensure the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans and provide professional guidance to colleagues to ensure that pupils with SEND receive appropriate support.